-Pleistocene sediments were recovered at all sites, with the most expanded sections (~20 m) at Sites 1266 and 1267 and the most condensed sections at Sites 1263 and 1265.
+Pleistocene sediments were recovered at all sites, with the most expanded sections (~20 m) at Sites 1266 and 1267.
 Calcareous nannofossils are abundant and have good preservation at all sites, except within slumps at Site 1262.
 A complete succession of nannofossil events is present at Sites 1264, 1266, and 1267.
-Pleistocene assemblages of planktonic foraminifers are a mixture of well-preserved subtropical to temperate planktonic foraminifers, with good preservation at Sites 1264 and 1265 and common reworking in the basal Pleistocene at Sites 1262 and 1265- 1267.
-Benthic foraminifers are rare and well preserved at all sites and resemble faunas presently living in the Walvis Ridge region with depthdependent assemblage composition.
+Pleistocene assemblages of planktonic foraminifers are a mixture of well-preserved subtropical to temperate planktonic foraminifers, with good preservation at Sites 1264 and 1265 and common reworking in the basal Pleistocene at Sites 1262 and 1265-1267.
+Benthic foraminifers are rare and well preserved at all sites and resemble faunas presently living in the Walvis Ridge region with depth-dependent assemblage composition.